Symptoms of the cold, flu, allergies and COVID can be similar. Here's how to spot the difference.

-However, if your symptoms last longer than a week, check with your healthcare provider to rule out an allergy or bacterial infection.
+If your symptoms last longer than a week, check with your healthcare provider to rule out an allergy or bacterial infection.

-What are symptoms of flu?
+What are the symptoms of flu?

 Flu symptoms are often severe and come on quickly.
 If you have a fever and body or muscle aches right away, you may have the flu virus.
 Symptoms commonly include:

 - Sometimes nausea and diarrhea